Chapter 25: Build a Python GUI App with Tkinter

 - Full Python Script of GUI App with Tkinter Applied to Google SERP API

-Python Tutorial – What’s Python GUI APP and Tkinter
+What are Python GUI APP and Tkinter

 A graphical user interface, or what we call GUI, is an application.
 It has buttons, windows, and lots of other widgets that the users or your customers can use to interact with your application.
 In eCommerce marketing, a classic example would be a Profit Margin calculator.
-It has buttons, tabs, and the main window that contains different variable costs, product price rows to fill in.
+It has buttons, tabs, and the main window that contains different variable costs, and product price rows to fill in.
 Just by clicking a button, you can get the estimated profit margin instead of building a spreadsheet.

 Python provides various options for developing graphical user interfaces.
 The big three are Tkinter, wxPython, and PyQt.
 Each of these toolkits will work with Windows, macOS, and Linux.